For students attending the Exchange Studies - Master's Programme in Biomedicine Application

 - Good ambassador: you have to be a good ambassador for Karolinska Institutet.
 As an exchange student from KI, you will be representing KI at the host university.
 You will be a small part of the image that the host university has of KI, and furthermore a guarantee of continued student exchange.

-- Erasmus rules: as an Erasmus student you must also comply with the requirements posed by the EU Commission in Brussels – you must have studied at a college/university for at least one year and remain away for at least 3 and not more than 12 months.
-You must be an EU citizen or be entitled to reside in Sweden on a permanent basis.
+- Erasmus rules: as an Erasmus student you must also comply with the requirements posed by the EU Commission in Brussels – you must have studied at a college/university for at least one year and remain away for at least 2 and not more than 12 months.

 Half points can be used.